johnnyw66/acnh-helper/README.md

-## Animal Crossing New Horizons Helper
+## Animal Crossing New Horizons Joystick Helper

-Runs common laborious ACNH chores, allowing you to have a cup of tea.
+Runs common laborious ACNH chores, allowing you to put your feet up and have a cup of tea.

 * Make a Wish Chore :- Infinite loop attempting to make a wish.
 Use this on nights when Celeste makes a visit.
  (Don't forget to scavenge the beach to pick up your stars the next morning!)